securekomodo/citrixInspector/README.md

 ### Recent Updates
+- Added funcionality to optionally check for common web shell IOCs on the target server.
 - Implemented logic on scanner to determine if target is verified patched.
 Thanks @UK_Daniel_Card & @DTCERT

 ## Installation